-There are constraints in ensuring board, committee, and staff diversity and understanding of equity:
+Constraints in ensuring board, committee, and staff diversity and understanding of equity:

 The diversity and commitment of any institution's leadership is key to equity advancement.
 In C/CAG's case, Cities and the County appoint board members (one representative from each city in the County, plus a member of the County Board of Supervisors), thereby intrinsically determining the diversity and equity commitment of the Board.
-Cities and county agencies also appoint many committee seats, whether it be city/agency staff or elected officials, reflecting similar challenges.
+Cities and county agencies also appoint many committee seats, whether it be city/agency staff or elected officials.

 Some committee positions are open to the public, but those are rare.
-Furthermore, there tends to be more open positions on committees than applicants, so the C/CAG Board rarely has more than one option for candidates to appoint.
+Furthermore, there tend to be more open positions on committees than applicants, so the C/CAG Board rarely has more than one option for candidates to appoint.
 Currently, there are no equity-oriented selection criteria for open seats, and there are no equity-focused committees within the organization.

 C/CAG's staff are generally diverse; however, currently, there is only one African American and no Latinx/o/as on staff, a challenge that staff noted is an issue in their respective fields more broadly.
-Other factors limiting the diversity and capacity/understanding of C/CAG board, committee, and staff members include a lack of equity training and onboarding.
+Other factors limiting the diversity and capacity/understanding of C/CAG board, committee, and staff members include a lack of consistency in participation in equity training and onboarding opportunities.

-A lack of agencywide procurement and contracting policies can further inequitable contracting:
+A lack of agencywide equitable procurement and contracting policies:

-C/CAG has no agency-level equity-oriented procurement or contracting commitments, standards, or practices.
-That said, some specific project and program Request for Proposals (RFPs) have commitments for a minimum percentage of contract funding for Small Business Enterprise (SBE) and Disadvantaged Business Enterprises (DBEs).
-Typically, SBE and DBE requirements are set guidelines in the original source of funds; however, there is discretion for C/CAG as the administering agency to go above and beyond the requirements in some cases that are missed opportunities.
+C/CAG has no agency-level equity-oriented procurement or contracting commitments, standards, or practices; however, some specific project and program Request for Proposals (RFPs) have commitments for a minimum percentage of contract funding for Small Business Enterprise (SBE) and Disadvantaged Business Enterprises (DBEs).13 Typically, SBE and DBE requirements are set as guidelines in the original source of funds, but in some cases, there are untapped opportunities for C/CAG as the administering agency to go above and beyond such requirements.